Using battery storage to buffer heat-pump demand

 For all-electric homes, battery storage can protect comfort and cost, but only if the reserve strategy is tuned to real heating behaviour and tariff opportunity.

-Best-fit homes are invited first
+Best-fit homes onboard first

 Homes where multiple devices already interact are reviewed first — rollout is selective and supported.